-A plan to purchase 500,000 shares was announced on November 8, 2012.
-500,000 shares were purchased under this plan with the last purchase in August 2017.
 A plan to purchase 500,000 shares was announced on August 4, 2017 with no expiration date.
 318,858 shares remain to be purchased under this plan.

 For information on the Company's Equity Compensation Plans, please see Item 12 herein.